 A slow cooker will always need your supervision because it’s not set on specific time settings like the rice cooker.
 Some foods might cook faster than what you initially expected so this appliance requires checking every now and then for any changes or if more water needs to be added in.

-A rice cooker is very easy to use, unlike slow cookers which require more responsibility and attention.
-If you like cooking your own meals then a rice cooker might be what you need because it’s not only for making rice but can also make porridge or even bake cakes and other kinds of desserts with ease.
-However, if this sounds too complicated then you should stick with using a slow cooker because it’s more straightforward and requires less attention.
+A rice cooker is very easy to use, unlike a slow cooker, which requires more responsibility and attention.
+If you like cooking your own meals, then a rice cooker might be what you need because it’s not only for making rice but can also make porridge or even bake cakes and other kinds of desserts with ease.
+However, if this sounds too complicated, then you should stick with using a slow cooker because it’s more straightforward and requires less attention.

 What Foods Should You Cook In A Slow Cooker And A Rice Cooker?